 The local Gerrit configuration is stored in the

-The following describes a typical workflow of a developer who uploads a Gerrit review and a reviewer.
+The following describes a typical Gerrit workflow of you as a developer using Gerrit.

-The developer fetches or pulls in the latest changes from the Git repository
+You fetch or pull in the latest changes from the Git repository

 Afterwards you perform the following steps.